converswp/subscription/readme.txt

-=== Subscriptions for WooCommerce - Recurring Payments Plugins, Stripe, PayPal, Paddle & More ===
+=== WP Subscriptions for WooCommerce - Recurring Payments Plugins, Stripe, PayPal, Paddle & More ===
 Contributors: converswp, shamsbd71
 Tags: woocommerce-subscriptions, subscriptions, subscriptions-billing, recurring-payments, woocommerce-extensions Requires at least: 6.0
 Tested up to: 6.8
-Stable tag: 1.4.0
+Stable tag: 1.4.1
 Requires PHP: 7.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-**Subscriptions for WooCommerce** is the **best plugin to enable recurring payments, subscriptions, and auto-renewals** for digital and physical products using WooCommerce.
+**WP Subscriptions for WooCommerce **is the** best plugin to enable recurring payments, subscriptions, and auto-renewals** for digital and physical products.
 Supports Stripe, PayPal, Paddle, and more.

 == Description ==